hjzjz7020/Hangman_web-app/README.md

    However, I do not have a clear blueprint of this function yet.
 2. The same player should only encounter a word once.
    One approach is using session information to distinguish different users.
-   Considering the previous problem, a alternative way is using the user account to achieve this.
+   Considering the previous problem, an alternative way is using the user account to achieve this.
+3. There should be unit test to cover all functions in controller and service.